Brazilian comics: Supplements and the creation of the publishers

 In September 1929, the newspaper A Gazeta creates a comic supplement in tabloid format, based on the Sunday supplements of the American comics; in the following month, Casa Editorial Vecchi (an Italian origin publisher) published the magazine: Mundo Infantil, but the success of the supplements was given in 1934 with the creation of the magazine Suplemento Infantil (later renamed as Suplemento Juvenil) by Adolfo Aizen.
 Aizen was known to work in the newspaper O Globo, and also in magazines O Malho and O Tico-Tico.
 His project was loosely inspired by American comics, he formed partnerships to publish the stories with characters like Flash Gordon, Mandrake the Magician, Donald Duck, Popeye, along original characters created by Brazilian artists as As Aventuras de Roberto Sorocaba.

 With the success of the magazine other magazine supplements were created in the following years, among them the one that earned popularity was O Globo Juvenil, created by Roberto Marinho to compete against the Suplemento Juvenil.
-O Globo Juvenil was responsible for introducing characters such as Superman, The Phantom, Prince Valiant, Li'l Abner, Alley Oop, and the republication of some titles from Suplemento Juvenil.In 1939, Marinho created a second magazine, called Gibi, originally a pejorative word for "Black boy"; it became so popular that gibi became a generic name for comic magazines in Brazil.
+O Globo Juvenil was responsible for introducing characters such as Superman, The Phantom, Prince Valiant, Li'l Abner, Alley Oop, and the republication of some titles from Suplemento Juvenil.
+In 1939, Marinho created a second magazine, called Gibi, originally a pejorative word for "Black boy"; it became so popular that gibi became a generic name for comic magazines in Brazil.

-In 1937, a new character was created through the newspaper supplements called A Garra Cinzenta, created by Francisco Armond and Renato Silva.
-The character has become known for its mature themes involving mystery, horror and science fiction.
-The comics ended in 1939 totaling 100 pages, and was later republished in the Franco-Belgian market.
+In 1937, a new series called A Garra Cinzenta (The Grey Claw) was published in the newspaper supplement, A Gazetinha (The Little Gazette).
+Starring a villain protagonist named Dr. Stone, A Garra Cinzenta was created by Francisco Armond and Renato Silva.
+The series has become known for its mature themes involving mystery, horror and science fiction.
+It ended in 1939 after 100 one-page chapters, and was later republished in the Franco-Belgian market.